To obtain a work permit after your graduation, you must meet the following requirements:

 - Provide a supporting letter from your institution outlining the duration of studies and the program code

-Impact of length of program of study in Canada and the length of the work permit
+Impact of length of the studies in Canada and the length of the work permit

 If the official length of your program of study is: